Protecting your trade mark

 Removal of trade mark from the register for non-use

 A person can apply to have your trade mark removed from the register.
 Such applications can be made if you have not used your trade mark for a period of three years or if you have not used your trade mark and you had no intention of using the trade mark when the application was filed.
 The person applying for removal is often a trade mark applicant whose registration is being hindered by your registered trade mark.
 If you do not oppose the removal action, your trade mark will be removed.
-For more information about non-use of a trade mark.
+For more information see non-use of a trade mark.

 Another person can apply directly to a court for a court order to remove or cancel your trade mark registration.
 It is your responsibility to defend and protect your trade mark.